amplitude/amplitude-docs/content/collections/advanced-techniques/en/split-url-testing.md

 Split URL testing works well if you’re building different versions of your page or site on a CMS like Wordpress.
 In these cases, your different URLs and their associated pages are the variants that Amplitude Experiment tracks.

-You can use split URL testing with both standard A/B tests and multi-arm bandits.
+You can use split URL testing with both standard A/B tests and multi-armed bandits.

 To use split URL testing, you’ll have to add a script tag for Amplitude’s Experiment SDK to the site you want to test, in the `<head>` section.
 Install the Amplitude Analytics SDK on your site for event tracking.